top of page

 Last out on stage was a woman empowering women: Susanna Heli, founder of the Birth Without Fear concept.
 She is a doula, physiotherapist, author and inventor of the upcoming digital app CoCo the Contraction Coach which guides couples and pregnant women before and during labour.

 Susanna has vast knowledge and experience when it comes to creating a birth experience free from trauma.
 She talked about how it all starts and ends in the body, the importance of using your tone of voice and mindset tools when birthing, how you can bring your mind back to feeling safe through breathwork, and that the core when giving birth is to let go of control.
-To fully relax into the experience, and to shift focus from fear to safety by becoming heavy and visualize your baby going down (it makes sense when following her CoCo-guidance, which I highly recommend!).
+To fully relax into the experience, and to shift focus from fear to safety by becoming heavy and visualise your baby going down (it makes sense when following her CoCo-guidance, which I highly recommend for all parents-to-be).

 She described how a lot of our emotional stress and trauma is located in our diaphragmatic area, and how this is one of the reasons why breathing in certain ways is a direct gateway to releasing those things – which at first can be an uncomfortable experience.
 But when practiced on a regular it transforms into feelings of wellbeing, safety, trust and other rewarding effects.

-Just as Johnny and his former hockey colleagues didn't have the tools for breathing optimally during his athletic career, Susanna didn't have access to the tools for breathing when she gave birth to her two children.
-The tools were simply missing.
+Just as Johnny and his former hockey colleagues didn't have the tools for breathing optimally during his athletic career, Susanna didn't have access to the tools for functional breathing when she gave birth to her two children.
+These tools were –within Swedish labour care– simply missing.
 Now she works to spread the knowledge she would've wanted back then, in order to improve the birthing experience for future mothers.

-Susanna's mission is to educate couples and guide women into taking back their courage, to realize how powerful they truly are, and that all you need for a trauma-free labour, is already within you.
+Susanna's mission is to educate couples and guide women into taking back their courage, to realise how powerful they truly are, and that all you need for a trauma-free labour, is already within you.
 Since ancestral times.
+Need I say I am very much aligned with this way of educating, too?
+Nope.
+This is how we heal and thrive, both in regard to humans, the environment and the world.
+It's about ancestral wisdom, since the beginning of time.

 Thank you!